Family-Friendly Hong Kong

 Who says learning can’t be fun?
 In Hong Kong, that’s what it’s all about.
 The Hong Kong Space Museum in Tsim Sha Tsui, near the Star Ferry Pier, features a domed-shaped Omnimax theater.
 The kids will squeal in delight in their reclining chairs as...

-2 Science Museum Rd, Tsim Sha Tsui East, Hong Kong
+Hong Kong Science Museum, Science Museum Rd, Tsim Sha Tsui, Hong Kong

 Just across from the Hong Kong Museum of History in Tsim Sha Tsui is the Hong Kong Science Museum.
 Here, the name of the game is learning through fun interactive experiences.
 Through over 500 exhibits, children (and adults!) will be introduced to...